It is said that we come from the earth and we return to the earth.

 In most regions of the southeast, Pinus taeda is the predominant species used for lumber.

-Our caskets are constructed out of Southern Yellow Pine (SYP) sourced from responsibly managed forests in the southeastern United States.
+Our caskets are constructed out of Southern Yellow Pine or White pine sourced from responsibly managed forests in the North America.

-We go to the lumber yard ourselves and pick through the stack, selecting boards with the most attractive grain pattern.
+We go to the mill or lumber yards ourselves and pick through the stacks, selecting boards with the most attractive grain pattern.

 -